T3tsuo/AmuletFarming/README.md

-# AmuletFarming
+# AmuletFarming Kanto (route 5)

-Kanto amulet coin farming (route 5)
+Full documentation is in PokemonUI Repository